 - A week’s worth of underwear plus two extras; I brought all thongs since they’re easier to pack a lot of

 - Chaco’s Sports Sandals; gave me some grrreat tan lines but perfect for walking around in the warmer countries (You may also want to note that NO Europeans wear these, or any sports sandals for that matter.
 So if you’re trying to fit in, maybe find another option that’s a bit more European.)

 - Nicer pair of sandals; for going out or to wear with some dresses.
 I suggest finding a comfy pair though because these were rough to walk around in when I wore them during the day for sightseeing.

-- I did NOT bring tennis shoes.
-First of all, I would have only had ONE pair of pants to wear them with and those were my yoga pants (I wouldn’t be caught dead in tennis shoes and skinny jeans).
+- I did not bring tennis shoes.
+First of all, I would have only had one pair of pants to wear them with and those were my yoga pants (I wouldn’t be caught dead in tennis shoes and skinny jeans).
 Plus I didn’t have an extremely light pair to bring so they would have taken up a lot of precious space in my backpack.
 I just used my Chaco’s to walk around in.
-Note however, I did end up having to buy a warmer pair of shoes once I got to Amsterdam because I couldn’t stand walking around in the cold any longer.
-A thicker pair of TOMS might have done the trick but I wouldn’t know.
+Note however, I did end up having to buy a warmer pair of fashionable shoes once I got to Amsterdam because I couldn’t stand walking around in the cold any longer.
+A thicker pair of TOMS might have done the trick.

 The REALLY important stuff:

 - Driver’s license; in case the passport doesn’t prove enough